2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 Where to go out in Bucharest: restaurants, coffee shops, and bars

-After all these Bucharest attractions and tourist places you’ve visited, you’re probably hungry, looking for the best restaurants in Bucharest, a good coffee shop, or a nice place to go out in the evening.
+After all these Bucharest attractions and tourist places you've visited, you're probably looking for a great place to eat, grab a coffee, or go out in the evening.

-- Romanian traditional food: Zexe, Jaristea, La Mahala, Beca’s Kitchen, Maize (Romanian up-scale), La Copac, Lacrimi si Sfinti, City Grill, Vatra Neamului, Hanu’ lui Manuc, Caru cu Bere
+- Traditional restaurants: Zexe, Jaristea, La Mahala, Beca's Kitchen, Maize (upscale), La Copac, Lacrimi si Sfinti, City Grill, Vatra Neamului, Hanu' lui Manuc, Caru cu Bere

-- Italian (the nation’s favorite): Trattoria Don Vito, Grano, Il Peccato, Trattoria Fresca, SARA Restaurant
+- Italian: Trattoria Don Vito, Grano, Il Peccato, Trattoria Fresca, SARA Restaurant

 - British & Irish pub: The Harp, Trafalgar

-- Lebanese (as there’s a minority living here): Piccolo Mondo, Zaitoone, Four Seasons, Al Mandaloun
+- Lebanese: Piccolo Mondo, Zaitoone, Four Seasons, Al Mandaloun

-- burger places (always cool): Burger van Bistro, Switch.eat, Vivo fusion bar
+- Burgers: Burger van Bistro, Switch.eat, Vivo Fusion Bar

-- cool & urban places to eat (modern European): Energiea, Biutiful, Uanderful, Simbio, Lente, Alt Shift
+- Cool & urban spots (Modern European): Energiea, Biutiful, Uanderful, Simbio, Lente, Alt Shift

-- street food (shaorma - a must!): Calif, Divan, Dristor
+- Street food (try shaorma!): Calif, Divan, Dristor

 - Romanian beers and wine in Bucharest

-As for having a surprisingly good glass of Romanian wine in a nice setting - it’s one of the best things you can do in Bucharest!
-Try Corcova Rose at Entourage, Liliac White Young Fresh at Energiea, or Lacerta Cabernet Sauvignon & Shiraz at Corks Cozy Bar to get a sense of Romanian wines being damn fine!
-Domeniul Coroanei Segarcea or Prince Stirbey are also very good choices if you see them on the menu.
+For a great glass of Romanian wine, try Corcova Rose at Entourage, Liliac White Young Fresh at Energiea, or Lacerta Cabernet Sauvignon & Shiraz at Corks Cozy Bar.
+Domeniul Coroanei Segarcea and Prince Stirbey are also excellent choices.

-The most popular, old, and famous coffee shop is Origo, but you should also try Coftale, Beans&Dots, Steam, Orygyns, Two Minutes, Garage Cafe, T-Zero, On-Off, or The Coffee Factory.
-What’s a cortado or V60?
+Don’t miss the booming coffee scene in Bucharest, with specialty coffee shops serving up delicious brews since 2010.
+Popular spots include Origo, Coftale, Beans&Dots, Steam, and more.
+What's a cortado or V60?
 Go and find out - and be sure to check our list with the best coffee shops in Bucharest to find out more.

-Fans of sweets and desserts should definitely consider papanasi (a traditional dish) at Stadio, éclairs at French Revolution, or profiteroles at Chocolat Boutique Ateneu – all of them are local businesses.
-Or just stop at any street pastry shop and ask for an apple pie (placinta cu mar) or cheese pie (placinta cu branza).
+For dessert, try traditional papanasi at Stadio, éclairs at French Revolution, or profiteroles at Chocolat Boutique Ateneu.
+Or stop by any pastry shop for apple or cheese pie (placinta cu mar/placinta cu branza).

 Bucharest nightlife?
 The BEST in Europe!

-Go for an Aperol Spritz on the rooftop at Deschis Gastrobar or any cocktail you can literally think of at Newton Cocktail Bar or Fix Me a drink.
-For a warm summer evening, I recommend a cider in the garden at Control – a hip cool place to be or a beer at Eden Garden – a let’s-chill-in-the-forest, unpretentious yet vibrant place.
+For cocktails, try an Aperol Spritz at Deschis Gastrobar, or visit Newton Cocktail Bar or Fix Me a Drink for any cocktail you can imagine.
+On a warm evening, enjoy a cider at Control or a beer at Eden Garden for a laid-back vibe.

-I should tell you that in recent years the Old Town of Bucharest has become quite touristy, with too many places, people and tourists in a frenzy looking for alcohol-induced fun.
+I should tell you that in recent years the Old Town of Bucharest has become quite touristy, with too many places with loud music, people and tourists in a frenzy looking for alcohol-induced fun.
+Still, the Old Town is a must-experience part if you want to visit Bucharest for its nightlife.

 Budget, transport & safety in Bucharest